song88180/Note/Python.md

 myList = ','.join(myList)
 # if elements are not string type
 myList = ','.join(map(str, myList))   # separate with comma

+dict.fromkeys([key1, key2, key3, key4]) # initialize a dict with keys from a list and empty value.
 ```

 pickle